ArnaudDuhamel/Portoflio-Data-Analysis/chicagoBikeRides/README.md

 ## Final Discussion

-Upon reflection, the business task only required to analyze the data related to non-members because the goal was to enthize non-members to become members.
-Therefore, only insights related to non-members were needed.
+Upon further reflection, the business task only required to analyze the data related to non-members because the goal was to enthize non-members to become members.
+It was all only about non-members.

 The analysis performed suggests that there is a group of non-users interested in sightseeing and tourism.